Postgraduate enquiries (EPS)

 Course contentDetailed course guide

 For the MSc and PGDip degrees, students are required to take eight taught courses.
-MSc students then complete the programme by undertaking two 30 credit projects.
+MSc students then complete the course by undertaking two 30 credit projects.

 Semester One Mandatory